GabeCordo/cluster-tools/README.md

 ### Disclosure

 This repository is not related to the contributing members (of the repository) to the organizations they currently belong, the work they have, currently, or will perform at such organizations.
 All work completed within this repository pre-dates these organizations.
 All work completed withon this repository shall not be through company resources.
 Where "company resources" includes but is not limited to working hours, intellectual property, and electronic devices.

+### Comercial Use

+There are no limits on comercial use of this product.
+I highly discourage its use unless there is an intention of assisting with development in its current state.
+Bugs both seen-and-unseen do exist, and will likely be prevalent until extensive code coverage is completed. **If you are interested in using cluster.tools in your organization feel free to email me.**